Consent

 Our current research focusses on:

-1. Finding the optimal parameters for seizure suppression in a epileptic mouse model.
+1. Evaluating the stimulation effects on different neuron types and finding the optimal stimulation parameters for seizure suppression in an epileptic mouse model.

 2. Researching focused ultrasound therapy in patients.